Summary

 How to distinguish the various main species of Ocimum at first glance… or at first sniff?

 Sometimes, if you are sensitive, the distinction can be made at first sniff, based on the predominant chemotype – but nevertheless in synergy with a holistic view of the plant.
 Thus, a low plant with a bluish aura, and a Myrrh scent, is Ocimum bisabolenum.
 A very tall plant with a Camphor scent is Ocimum kilimandscharicum.
-A fairly low plant with slender leaves, and a Camphor scent, is Ocimum americanum sp. americanum.
-A fairly tall plant with a Lemon scent is Ocimum americanum sp. pilosum.
+A fairly low plant with slender leaves, and a Camphor scent, is Ocimum americanum var. americanum.
+A fairly tall plant with a Lemon scent is Ocimum americanum var. pilosum.

 How can you distinguish between the various main species of Ocimum at first glance?
 First and foremost, by the color of the pollen on their mature stamens, as well as the color of the anthers.
 Next, by the color of the flowers, the overall appearance of the plant, and the shape of the leaves, bracts, and calyxes.